 LONDON: VYTA COVENT GARDEN

 Vyta’s Covent Garden restaurant and bar – which can be found in the east tower of the famed London market – is the first spot outside of Italy to open from the hospitality brand.
 Eclecticism and experimentation are the two main ingredients of the robustly coloured space, explains head designer Daniela Colli, and its interiors draw on Italy’s architectural culture in the sixties.
 Two terraces – one intimate, the other larger – offer Londoners and visitors unique open-air experiences.

 Matteo Thun & Partners

 Milanese architecture and design studio Matteo Thun & Partners brings Italian cocktail culture to Vienna via two-storey Bar Campari.
-Early 20th-century graphics designed by Fortunato Depero for the Campari brand adorn the main space, complemented by poly-wood parquet floors; wood-panelled, brass-detailed bar counters; and a lively mix of furnishings.
+Early 20th-century graphics designed by Fortunato Depero for the Campari brand adorn the main space, complemented by poly-wood parquet floors; wood-panelled, brass-detailed bar counters; and a lively mix of custom furnishings by Cassina Custom Interiors.
 A mosaic wall highlights the integrated shop.
 Special events can be held on the first floor, where there is a discreet gathering area.

 Location Seitzergasse 6, 1010 Vienna, Austria

 GREATER KRUGER NATIONAL PARK: THE FARMSTEAD AT ROYAL MALEWANE